 - have specific expertise, proven experience and capacity with regard to the protection and promotion of these rights;

 - are committed to engage in a respectful and fruitful dialogue with the other participants in the Platform and to contribute to an overall efficient functioning of the FRP;

 - are able to demonstrate that their programme of work is of direct relevance to the work of FRA;

 - are representative in the field of their competence at the national, regional, European or international level;

 - have the ability and capacity to act as a link between their own constituencies, national and European networks and the Platform;

-- be able and willing to raise awareness of the fundamental rights issues addressed by the FRA;
+- are able and willing to raise awareness of the fundamental rights issues addressed by the FRA;

-- be able, for the sake of transparency, to provide the FRA on request with detailed information regarding their organisational structure and financial resources.
+- are able, for the sake of transparency, to provide the FRA on request with detailed information regarding their organisational structure and financial resources.